2001–02 Wisconsin Badgers men's basketball team

 The 2001–02 Wisconsin Badgers men's basketball team represented University of Wisconsin–Madison.
-The head coach was Bo Ryan, coaching his first season with the Badgers.
+The head coach was Bo Ryan, who was coaching his first season with the Badgers.
 The team played its home games at the Kohl Center in Madison, Wisconsin and was a member of the Big Ten Conference.
-Wisconsin finished 19-13, 11-5 in Big Ten play to finish as regular season co-champions with Illinois and Indiana.
+Wisconsin finished 19–13, 11–5 in Big Ten play to finish as regular season co-champions with Illinois and Indiana.
 The Badgers received an at-large bid to the NCAA tournament as a No. 8 seed in the East Region, where they lost to No. 1 seed and eventual champion Maryland in the second round.